Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Results

-where $D_{11}^{\pm}(y) = 2\Delta_S / f_{1(2)}(y)$ are the diffusion coefficients in the two valleys, and $Z_\mathrm{ss}^{\pm}(y)$ are the corresponding normalization constants.
-Here and throughout, the superscripts “$+$” and “$-$” denote quantities associated with the flatter and sharper valleys, respectively.
+In the continuous-time limit (small $\eta$), the SGD dynamics are governed by a Fokker--Planck equation with an anisotropic, landscape-dependent diffusion tensor $\mathbf{D}(x,y) = \Delta_S \mathbf{H}(x,y)$, where $\Delta_S \equiv \eta\sigma$ is the effective noise level (see Appendix~\ref{sec:appendix1}).
+Because the transverse relaxation timescale $\tau_x$ is much shorter than the longitudinal drift timescale $\tau_y$, the fast variable $x$ rapidly equilibrates at each value of the slowly evolving $y$.
+In this quasi-steady-state regime, solving the Fokker--Planck equation reveals that the learning dynamics effectively explores a noise-induced effective potential (see Appendix~\ref{sec:appendix2} for derivation):

-The landscape-dependent, anisotropic noise inherent to SGD violates the fluctuation–dissipation theorem, highlighting the intrinsically nonequilibrium nature of the learning dynamics.
-In the quasi–steady-state regime $(\tau_x\ll \tau_y)$, the joint steady-state distribution can be approximated as $P_{\mathrm{ss}}(x,y) \approx P_{\mathrm{ss}}(x|y)P_{\mathrm{ss}}(y)$.
-Solving for $P_{\mathrm{ss}}(x,y)$ reveals that the learning dynamics effectively explores a noise-induced nonequilibrium loss landscape, described by an effective potential $\mathcal{L}_{\mathrm{eff}}(x,y)$ that explicitly depends on the SGD noise strength:
+where $T_{\mathrm{eff}}(y) \equiv 2\Delta_S / \sqrt{f_1(y)f_2(y)}$ is the effective temperature, and the superscripts ``$+$'' and ``$-$'' denote quantities associated with the flatter and sharper valleys, respectively.
+This effective loss decomposes into the original loss plus an SGD-induced correction: